-- practice differentiation in the classroom and document differentiation in their planners. - refer students to the SST classroom when differentiation is not successful (appendix 3) - collect data relevant to student success. - follow the referral process. - support and implement the recommendations made by the SST. - value individual students and honor confidentiality. - Understand guidelines for accommodations and modifications for IB examinations
+- Practice differentiation in the classroom and document differentiation in their planners. - Refer students to the SST when initial classroom differentiation is not successful. - Collect data relevant for student success. - Follow the referral process. - Support and implement the recommendations made by the SST. - Value individual students and honor confidentiality. - Understand guidelines for accommodations and modifications for IB examinations.